Dinner: Dinner will be served at the Learning Center's dining facility at 6:00 p.m.

 Evening: This evening will provide participants an opportunity to become more familiar with each other.

-Morning: This morning we will board our vans to hike Yellow Branch Falls.
+Morning: This morning we will board our vans to Hike Yellow Branch Falls.
 Yellow Branch is approx. 41 minutes from the Youth Learning Center.
 We will travel in a Turtle Top bus.
 Yellow Branch is a 3.4 mile hike round trip.
 There are 5 stream crossings in which you will need appropriate water shoes.
 We will have a bag lunch under one of the pavilions when we return to the parking lot at the start of the hike.
 After lunch we will load up the bus and travel 200 yards to explore both Stumphouse Tunnel and Issaquenna Falls.
 With more than 60,000 visitors a year, the tunnel is one of the most visited historical sites in SC.
 The dream was to develop a railroad line from Charleston, SC to Cincinnati, Ohio.
 The Blue Ridge Rail Line was completed from Charleston to Pendleton by 1850's but the granite Stumphouse Mountain presented a major challenge.
 Work continued in spite of numerous problems including an unscrupulous construction company, high operating costs and the inability to secure funding.
 Workers were able to cut 1,600 feet from the western opening before state funds ran out in 1859.
 Before more money could be acquired, the War Between the States began.
 The town of Tunnel Hill faded into history.
 After the war, SC was in no position to continue construction of the rail line, thus the tunnel remains unfinished.
 Issaqueena Falls is a beautiful waterfall named for a Creek maiden.
 There are many legends.
 The most popular tells about a girl named Issaqueena who was captured by the Cherokee.
 As a young woman she met and fell in love with a white trader.
 She overheard a Cherokee plan to attack the settlements on the frontier.
 To warn her lover, she rode a pony 96 miles to his trading fort.
 Over time, they had a baby & moved back to Stumphouse Mountain.
 One day, the Cherokee Chief sent warriors to capture her.
 Knowing that the Cherokee believed evil spirits lived in waterfalls, she pretended to leap to her death but safely hid on the ledge.

-Lunch: Picnic lunch at Yellow Branch Falls.
+Lunch: Picnic lunch at the entrance of Yellow Branch Falls

 Afternoon: Participants will explore Issaqueena Falls and Stumphouse Tunnel.